What is AIPG?

 AIPG certifies professional geologists based on their competence, integrity and ethics.
 By means of a rigorous and thorough peer review process, the Institute investigates applicants who voluntarily apply for self-regulation through the Institute.
 This screening carefully evaluates their education, experience, technical competence, and ethical conduct.

-Applicants for certification have a bachelor's degree or higher in the geological sciences with a minimum of 36 semester hours of geology plus eight years of professional geological work experience.
+Applicants for CPG certification have a bachelor's degree or higher in the geological sciences with a minimum of 36 semester hours of geology plus eight years of professional geological work experience.
+More information.

-Applicants who do not meet the minimum requirements for Certification that have a bachelor's degree or higher in the geological sciences with a minimum of 36 semester hours of geology and are engaged in the practice of geology but have not obtained eight years of experience.
+Individuals who do not yet meet the minimum requirements for CPG Certification, that have a bachelor's degree or higher in the geological sciences with a minimum of 36 semester hours of geology, and are engaged in the practice of geology but have not obtained eight years of experience.
+More information.

 Early Career Professional Members

-A member may be designated "Non-Practicing" upon request at the age of 60, provided that the Member is no longer actively engaged in the practice of geology for financial gain.
+A Professional Member may be designated "Non-Practicing" upon written request at the age of 65, provided that the Member is no longer actively engaged in the practice of geology for financial gain.
+Email firstname.lastname@example.org to request Non-Practicing membership.

-Any person who has ceased to be a Member or Affiliate by suspension shall be eligible for reinstatement during the four calendar years immediately succeeding the calendar year of such suspension.
+Any person who has ceased to be a Member or Affiliate by suspension shall be eligible for reinstatement upon written request and payment of all outstanding dues and obligations to the institute.
+More Information.

 What Membership in AIPG Can Do For You In . . .